-Tain, who studied Bachelor Of Engineering (Honours) Materials And Manufacturing Engineering said, “It is indeed a great honour and privilege for me to receive the BESA award from IEEE-EPS and it certainly helped in improving my self-confidence.
+Tain, who studied Bachelor of Materials Engineering with Honours said, “It is indeed a great honour and privilege for me to receive the BESA award from IEEE-EPS and it certainly helped in improving my self-confidence.
 I want to express my gratitude towards the organiser and UTAR for giving me the opportunity to take place in the competition.
 I would also like to thank my supervisor, Ts Dr Wong Mee Chu for her great support by providing proper guidance and emotional support along the way.
 I am grateful to my parents and my friends that helped me in one way or another along the journey.”

 The table shows the micrographs under the Scanning Electron Microscope of IMCs without heat-aging.
 The IMC layer at the SAC305-Cu interface is identified as Cu6Sn5 while for SAC305-Pt joints, the IMC layers are composed of (Cu, Pt)6Sn5.
 For single reflow, the IMC layers are scallop-shapes which coarsened after multiple reflows due to Ostwald ripening